vercel/next.js/docs/advanced-features/instrumentation.md

 # `instrumentation.ts`

 If you export a function named `register` from this file, we will call that function whenever new server instance is bootstrapped.
-When deployed it will be called continuously on each coldboot (but exactly once in each environment).
+When your `register` function is deployed, it will be called continuously on each cold boot (but exactly once in each environment).

 Many people used imports with side-effects before we released this feature.
 The behavior is similar, but using imports with side-effects is hard to work with and has many down-sides.